China’s Grandview Polar Ocean World in Zhengjia Plaza shopping mall is a living hell for animals.

-Grandview reportedly purchased six wild caught beluga whales from Russia, but our recent investigation only found two at the aquarium.
+Grandview reportedly purchased six wild caught beluga whales from Russia, but our recent investigation only found four at the aquarium.
 The staff of the aquarium said they did not know of the circumstances of the whales’ disappearance.

 The whales that remain have very limited space, and each day they are forced to perform unnatural behaviours such as curling their bodies into circles and kissing members of the audience as part of choreographed performances.
 The performance witnessed by our investigators showed one whale not responding to its trainer as requested clearly showing signs of boredom with its routine.